abdullahsai/tech/README.md

 # Roads Webapp

 This is a simple Node.js/Express web application with an SQLite database for managing items.
-The database file lives in the `data` directory so it can be mounted as a persistent volume.
+The database file lives at `data/data.db` so it can be mounted as a persistent volume.
 The interface is now in Arabic and uses a right-to-left layout.
 Each item consists of:

 - **Category**
 - **Description**